Basket (0 items)

 Glassware

-The appropriate glassware makes a tasting complete; ISO wine glasses are the standard tasting glasses.
-They are recognised as the standard size for wine tasting courses and evenings.
-If you are still unsure about the type of wine glasses to use, please refer to our ‘What Are Wine Tasting Glasses’ guide.
+The appropriate glassware completes a tasting; ISO wine glasses are standard.
+They are recognised as the standard size for wine-tasting courses and evenings.
+If you are still unsure about the type of wine glasses to use, please refer to our 'What Are Wine Tasting Glasses' guide.

 Leading the tasting